jonatanblue/vagrantbox/README.md

 ### Vagrantbox

-Provisions a VM on VirtualBox in ~5 minutes
+Provisions an Ubuntu 14.04 VM on VirtualBox in ~5 minutes

 #### Prerequisites